 Later we pay a visit to the Villanova War Cemetery to discuss the overall importance and costs of Canada’s almost two years of campaigning in Italy.
 Local citizens are often on hand to welcome us.

 For the afternoon we return to Ravenna, the seat of the Roman Empire and Byzantine Italy from 5 CE to the 8th century.
 Ravenna boasts a series of superb Byzantine mosaics which are generally recognized as the best to be seen outside of Istanbul.
 The afternoon is free to visit the UNESCO World Heritage mosaics, including an optional (no extra charge) private tour with our local expert guide.
 Overnight Ravenna - NH Hotel.
 [B,L]

 Friday October 28

 The coach departs early morning and takes us to our final destination and yet another world famous cultural centre - Venice.
 We arrive mid-day so you will have the afternoon to discover this amazing city on the lagoon.
 Venice in its entirety is a UNESCO World Heritage Site.
-Overnight Venice (Lido) - hotel tba.
+Overnight Venice (Lido) - Viktoria Palace Hotel.
 [B]

 Saturday October 29

 Your final day of this grand tour of Italy is yours to discover Venice at your leisure and our guides are ready to share their knowledge of a host of fascinating sites to see and places to eat.
 In the evening we gather to raise a toast to those brave soldiers who fought for Canada as we come together for our Farewell Dinner.
-Overnight Venice (Lido) - hotel tba.
+Overnight Venice (Lido) - Viktoria Palace Hotel.
 [B,D]